forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## Groups scanner

-Because groups can be added to IAM policies, GSuite group membership can allow access on Google Cloud Platform.
-The group scanner supports a whitelist mode, to make sure that only authorized users are members of your GSuite group.
+Because groups can be added to Cloud IAM policies, G Suite group membership can allow access on Google Cloud Platform.
+The group scanner supports a whitelist mode, to make sure that only authorized users are members of your G Suite group.

-For examples of how to define scanner rules for your GSuite groups, see the [`group_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/group_rules.yaml) rule file.
+For examples of how to define scanner rules for your G Suite groups, see the [`group_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/group_rules.yaml) rule file.